-My healthy no bake cereal bars are packed full of great ingredients, such as dates, seeds, oats and berries.
-And even better, they’re no bake so perfect for those days when you don’t want to put the oven on.
+These healthy cereal bars are packed full of nutritious dates, seeds, oats and berries.
+And even better, there is no baking involved so they're perfect for days when you don't want to put the oven on.
 Great for lunchboxes, snacks or a healthy sweet treat.